Mids post top four times in freshmen eight race

-John Flynn joined the Navy heavyweight rowing team as assistant coach in July 2012.
-Flynn has served as a volunteer assistant for the heavyweight rowing program since 2009.
+John Flynn enters his sixth season as an assistant coach with the Navy heavyweight rowing team after joining the program in July of 2012.
+Flynn previously served as a volunteer assistant for the heavyweight rowing program since 2009.

 "We are very excited to have John Flynn on the staff," said Friedrich.
 "He brings a wealth of experience and rowing knowledge to the program and will be instrumental in developing our depth and building the foundation of our team.
 John has a great rapport with the team already and everyone is looking forward to next season."